 Green infrastructure is a term used to describe the networks of natural and semi-natural features that provide benefits to people.
-The features range from street trees to woodlands and from ponds to rivers.
-The idea reflects many aspects of the ecosystems approach, including the need to understand how the natural environment functions as a system.
-The term is closely related to the ideas of natural capital and natural assets, which include geological features and the atmosphere as well as natural features that are visible on land and water.
+These features range from street trees to woodlands and from ponds to rivers.
+The term 'green infrastructure' is closely related to the natural capital concept.
+The thinking behind green infrastructure focuses on the spatial arrangement of natural features as a network.

-Actions to enhance green infrastructure take place at many scales, from an individual neighbourhoods to landscapes that extend over several counties.
+Actions to enhance green infrastructure take place at many scales, from an individual neighbourhoods to the wider landscape.

-As shown by the number of links on this page, a wide variety of organisations are advocating the benefits of green infrastructure.
+A wide variety of organisations are advocating the benefits of green infrastructure.
 The Green Infrastructure Partnership draws together many of the people and organisations involved.
-It was initiated by Defra and is now hosted by the Town and Country Planning Association.

 Official planning practice guidance for England explains how green infrastructure can help to deliver wider planning policy.
 Scottish Government has produced a summary of current planning policy and advice on green infrastructure.